rmaliyan/Vintage-Desk-Calculator/state-behavior-template.md

 3. Composing next Operand
 4. Show calculated result
 5. Error without memory
+6. M+ Post Memory Store
-6. Composing Digit
+7. M+ Composing Digit
-7. M+ Waiting input
+8. M+ Waiting input
+9. M+ Post Memory Recall Op2
-8. M+ Composing next operand
+10. M+ Composing next operand
-9. M+ Show calculated result
+11. M+ Show calculated result
-10. M+ Error
+12. M+ Error

 ToDo:
-[-] On mobile screen calculator sides touch screen borders.
+[v] On mobile screen calculator sides touch screen borders.
 [-] On zen on linux and on android phone decimal dots move up.
 Try to rewrite this part without absolute positions.
 [v] Add keyboard functionality.
 [-] Check percentage in different states.
 [v] 15 * 8 M+ should add 120 to memory, now it adds 8.
 Pressing M+ second time does nothing.
 Should add 120 to memory resulting in 240 kept in memory, ready to recall.
 [v] 15*8 M+ / 8 becomes 1208.
 Appending 8 instead of starting to compose second operand.
-[-] Add favicon
+[v] Add favicon
 [-] Treating anything numerically zero (after trimming) as “divide by zero” (0.0 or 0.0000000001).
 [-] While handling key pressing, avoid default behaviour only for the keys that are mapped so the browser hotkeys are not broken.
 [-] Add current value to clipboard on Ctrl+C